craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 Let's explore the building of a config file and then we will detail each content block and the data it accepts.

-## Defining the Layout of a Config File
+## Defining the Layout of the Config File

 Each config file represents the visual layout of a landing page, including the number of rows and the amount of columns in each row, along with the actual information in the landing page.
 A config file begins with `rows:` that designate the `key` name of `rows` and the colon is the division between the `key` name and the `value`.
 Within a YAML file, to specify an array of data one uses the `-` before the `key` name.
 This is an important element of the config file, as the data of `rows` and `columns` are held in arrays.
 Thus, the following will produce a single row with two columns: